Name: Heather Byars

-The Byars' family has a pet rabbit, a huge Himalayan cat, and an adorable Havanese puppy.
+The Byars' family has a huge Himalayan cat and an adorable Havanese puppy.

 ABOUT THE INSTRUCTOR

 Heather Byars earned a Bachelor's Degree in Piano Performance from the University of Montevallo as a student of Dr. Anthony Pattin and a Master's Degree in Piano Performance and Pedagogy from the University of Louisville in Kentucky, under the tutelage of Dr. Naomi Oliphant.
 During her time at the University of Montevallo, she regularly participated in the Piano Honors Recitals and prepared the Saint-Saëns Piano Concerto No. 2 in G Minor for a competition in Tennessee.
 She was honored to receive a piano teaching assistantship to the University of Louisville where she was able to gain valuable teaching experience while furthering her education.

 She has been teaching piano for 25 years including private piano studio, university class piano, and private piano instruction for university students.
 She is a freelance performer and maintains a large private piano studio in Vestavia Hills where she enjoys working with students of all ages and abilities.
 She is married to Chris Byars, a music teacher and percussionist.
-They have a daughter in the 9th grade at Vestavia High School.
+They have a daughter at Vestavia High School.

 Mrs. Byars has lectured and performed at both the 1995 National Conference on Piano Pedagogy and the National Yamaha Education and Technology Conference in 1999.
 She is an active member of the Music Teacher's National Association (MTNA) and the National Federation of Music Clubs (NFMC) including their local affiliates.
-She is also a member of Pi Kappa Lambda, the National Music Honor Society and has been listed in Who's Who In American Women.
+She is also a member of Pi Kappa Lambda, the National Music Honor Society and is listed in Who's Who In American Women.
 She has contributed articles to professional pedagogy periodicals, and her students actively participate in local and state piano competitions.